Find Nursing Colleges

 $45,053 Average Earnings

-By the time they get their degree, students from this school have racked up an average of $24,268 in student loans.
-Those who take out this much in loans have to make a monthly payment of about $188 if they are on a 10-year repayment plan.After graduating from Louisiana Tech, students go on to jobs where they make an average of $45,053 during the early years of their career.
+On average, students take out $26,848 in loans while pursuing their degree.
+For those students on a 10-year repayment plan, the average payment due each month is around $252.After graduating from Louisiana Tech, students go on to jobs where they make an average of $45,053 during the early years of their career.

 #3